 Are you looking for an extra challenge and do you want to improve your knowledge of physics and computer science?
 You can choose to do two degrees at the same time.
-At the University of Twente you can chose a double degree in Technical Computer Science and Industrial and Applied Mathematics, or in Industrial and Applied Mathematics and Applied Physics.
+At the University of Twente you can choose a double degree in Technical Computer Science and Applied Mathematics, or in Applied Mathematics and Applied Physics.
 If you choose a double degree, then you will also follow a tailored study programme, combining parts from the modules of both programmes.
-Every quartile, you will have a slightly heavier course load than regular students; so it is important that you get good grades in your previous studies.
+Every quartile, you will have a heavier course load than regular students; so it is important that you get good grades in your previous studies.

 In the Netherlands, there is an ongoing shortage of academically trained teachers, especially in maths and the sciences.
 This means there are excellent job opportunities for someone with a mathematics degree focused on education.
 Our ‘Educational Bachelor’ will train you to become a teacher who has a deep understanding of the subject, while also possessing didactical skills.
 With an education-focused Bachelor's degree you will be qualified to teach at secondary schools.
-This means you have a second-degree teaching qualification and can teach mathematics for the theoretical programme in Dutch vmbo schools and the lower classes (years 1-3) of hav and vwo.
+This means you have a second-degree teaching qualification and can teach mathematics for the theoretical programme in Dutch vmbo schools and the lower classes (years 1-3) of havo and vwo.
 Need more information about this educational option?
-Then please contact our Bachelor's coordinator, Drs.
-Ms. B. M. Geveling.
+Then please contact our Bachelor's coordinator, Yael Veenstra.

 Do you also want to teach the upper levels of havo and vwo?
 Then you need a first-degree teaching qualification.
 You can get this after your Bachelor's by completing a Master's-level teacher training programme with our Master's programme in Science Education and Communication (SEC).
 This programme is provided by ELAN, a University of Twente institute.
 At the University of Twente we will mentor you throughout this course and we have mentoring agreements with schools in the area as well.
 This means you can get your first-degree qualification by completing the SEC Master's programme whilst already standing at the front of a classroom.
 Another good option that leads to a first-degree qualification is a combined Master's in Applied Mathematics, supplemented with six months of Didactics, Pedagogy and an internship at a school.
 You have to have obtained an Educational Bachelor's degree in order to do this.